broadinstitute/terraform-terra/README.md

 1. A thurloe service account for use by Thurloe instances

-This profile must be applied with `-a`, which uses your local application default credentials instead of a terraform service account.
-To generate your own ADC, run `gcloud auth application-default login` and follow the instructions.
+In projects in which the Terraform SA has Owner permission, this profile should be run normally (without `-a`).
+In projects in which the Terraform SA does NOT have Owner, you must be an owner yourself and apply this profile with `-a`, which uses your local application default credentials instead of a terraform service account.
+To generate your own ADC, run
+`gcloud auth application-default login` and follow the instructions.

 ```
 # deploy example
-./dsp-k8s-deploy/application-deploy.sh -j broad-wb-perf2.json -p thurloe-sa -a
+./dsp-k8s-deploy/application-deploy.sh -j broad-wb-perf2.json -p thurloe-sa
 # render example
-./dsp-k8s-deploy/application-render.sh -j broad-wb-perf2.json -p thurloe-sa -a
+./dsp-k8s-deploy/application-render.sh -j broad-wb-perf2.json -p thurloe-sa
 # teardown example
-./dsp-k8s-deploy/application-teardown.sh -j broad-wb-perf2.json -p thurloe-sa -a
+./dsp-k8s-deploy/application-teardown.sh -j broad-wb-perf2.json -p thurloe-sa
 ```

 ## `thurloe`